plain-academy/onboarding/exercises/e003-rpi/README.md

   socat, sudo, tcpdump, tmux, wget, nload
 - user `pi` has password changed, to a password generated with your `pwgen` command

+Result should be a pull request with your Ansible code, so anyone else can reproduce your setup.